wp-plugins/flickpress/readme.txt

 * For a vertical display, either use `<p>` before and `</p>` after or just a `<br />` after.
 * Most themes include a class called "centered" that will center your images in the sidebar.

+== Template Function ==

+There is a simple template function available for use in your sidebar or other spots you'd like to include a few recent flickr photos.
+The function, its options, and the defaults are:

+`flickpress_photos($email,$numphotos=3,$before='',$after='<br />',$fpclass='centered');`

 == Notes ==

-This plugin relys heavily on Dan Coulter's nice phpFlickr library ( <http://phpflickr.com/> ).
-I've found that using more than one plugin based on the library can cause conflicts, so I renamed the class in the library included with flickpress.
+This plugin relies heavily on Dan Coulter's nice phpFlickr library ( <http://phpflickr.com/> ).
+Using more than one plugin based on the library can cause conflicts, so I renamed the class in the library included with flickpress.
 If you're considering creating a plugin based on flickpress I highly recommend getting the latest official version of phpFlickr instead of using this modified version.

 == Changelog ==

+= 1.6 =
+* Added some error handling.
+* Made navigation headings more consistent.
+* Fixed warning for empty EXIF data, added reporting for empty EXIF and description.
+* Added interesting photo browsing.
+* Added older/newer links.
+* Markup cleanup, should now pass validation.

 = 1.5 =
 * Renamed phpFlickr class and calls to eliminate plugin conflicts.